 But it’s worth talking about the psychological benefits of taking actions.
 Installing a sleep-friendly environment and creating an evening routine are an important part of healthy sleep and are topics covered in Cognitive Behavioral Therapy for Insomnia.
 Homeopathy, when used in this context in the shape of herbal tea or lavender essential oil in a diffuser, can have a positive effect on sleep or in the very least don’t do any harm.
 But to call homeopathy in itself an insomnia treatment or solution is a stretch.

-Insomnia treatments and solutions: Meditation/ Sophrology
+5/ Insomnia treatment or solutions: Meditation/ Sophrology

 As we mentioned in our last article, stress and anxiety play major roles in insomnia.
 Relaxation techniques such as meditation, breathing exercises, and sophrology can provide relief and help the brain unwind before bedtime, marking a cut-off point of the stresses of the day and sleep time.
 In fact, these tools play an important role in CBT-I, teaching the patient coping strategies to manage their stress in the long-term.

-Insomnia treatments and solutions: Acupuncture
+6/ Insomnia treatment or solutions: Acupuncture

 In China, insomnia is commonly treated with acupuncture.
 Studies have shown acupuncture to have an effect on insomnia when measured subjectively.
 What’s more, acupuncture has been shown to increase the production of aminobutyric acid, the neurotransmitter that people with primary insomnia have less of.
 Larger-scale, more detailed trials are needed to investigate the efficacy of this treatment.